 Instructors must submit an Incomplete Contract to the Student Services Office.
 Students must coordinate with their professor to define the terms to remove the incomplete grade.
 Upon signing the contract, students have one year to complete and submit the work to their instructor(s), and the instructor will then submit the letter grade to Student Services and the Office of the Registrar.
-If a student fails to complete the coursework in the time specified in the Incomplete Contract, the Incomplete will stay on your final transcript unless you enroll in the course and complete the coursework a second time.
+If a student fails to complete the coursework in the time specified in the Incomplete Contract, the original grade the instructor would have given without any additional work will be posted to the transcript..